Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, we have proposed a variety of new mixed-integer optimization formulations for modeling the relationship between an input feature vector and the predicted output of a trained decision tree.
 We have introduced formulations that build on the variable structure from \cite{veliborsPaper} and formulations that use the input feature directly.
-We have shown these formulations are provably tighter than existing formulations in some scenarios and have also characterized when some are tighter than others.
-We have shown conditions where these formulations are ideal, which gives further practical insight into when different formulations might be advantageous depending on the number of trees in the ensemble and the number of features the problem has.
+We have shown that these formulations are provably tighter than existing formulations in certain scenarios.
+We have shown conditions where these formulations are ideal, which gives further practical insight into when different formulations might be advantageous, depending on the number of trees in the ensemble and the number of features the problem has.
 In addition to these theoretical insights, we have given experimental conditions where the different formulations succeed both in terms of the time taken to solve to optimality and the tightness of the corresponding linear relaxations.
 While the experimental results do not always fully agree with the theoretical findings or intuition due to the complex operations of commercial MIO solvers, we have identified situations where each different formulation has advantages and laid the groundwork for future computational studies.

 For future work, an interesting avenue is exploring the relationship between the formulations we provide and different polyhedral constraints.
-While in general, the formulations we provide are not ideal when combined with additional constraints, there may be special cases when they are or at least cuts that can be introduced to remove some of the fractional solutions.
+While, in general, the formulations we provide are not ideal when combined with additional constraints, there may be special cases when they are, or at least cuts that can be introduced to remove some of the fractional solutions.
+An additional promising direction is exploring formulations that encode leaf selection using a logarithmic number of binary variables, potentially improving computational performance by significantly reducing the number of integer variables, though this approach may introduce additional complexity in mapping constraints to the binary encoding.
+Another relevant extension would be to explore MIO formulations that can handle non-rectangular decision trees, such as oblique or hyperplane-based splits.
+Our formulations exploit the axis-aligned nature of the leaf partitions and can not be applied directly.
+It is unclear whether formulations tighter than those presented in \cite{biggs2018optimizing} exist for this setting.